Table of contents

-Tom Pyne was born in the town of Babinda in 1935.
+Tom Pyne was born in the sugar town of Babinda in 1935.
 He was the youngest of five children born to John Samuel and Katherine Hannah Pyne.
-His siblings include his brothers Jack and Frank and his sisters Ethel Hunt and Grace Macauley.
+His siblings included his brothers Jack and Frank and his sisters Ethel Hunt and Grace Macauley.

 Tom attended the tiny McDonnell’s Creek School in Bellenden Ker and then Hambledon State School in Edmonton.